 - Incur significant costs to rectify errors

 ContractorCalculator says: Financial risk is a relatively minor factor when considering IR35 which HMRC has curiously prioritised over MOO.
-Either way, a contractor is unlikely to pass the tool based on this, given that most don’t incur costs rectifying errors.
+Either way, a contractor is unlikely to pass the tool based on this, given that most don't incur significant financial risks.

 Why most contractors won’t pass HMRC’s IR35 tool

 Beware, whilst each question is multiple choice, often answers that many outside-IR35 contractors could legitimately give won’t yield a pass from HMRC’s CEST tool.
 Questions are often vague, and the wording of several of them could also cause you to slip up.
 It’s difficult for contractors, because honest answers to these questions are rarely as black and white as HMRC wants them to be.

 ContractorCalculator says: The shortcuts available to an IR35 ‘pass’ with CEST can only be achieved by very few contractors, but many more will pass IR35 when assessed correctly.
 HMRC has set the pass bar far too high, and contractors need to ensure they aren’t misled by the wording of questions, which could further reduce their chances of passing.

 Even if you’ve managed to pass HMRC’s CEST tool, you’re not necessarily out of the woods.
 Despite claiming during consultation phase that it would be bound by the outcome of its IR35 tool, HMRC has no legal authority to stake this claim, and has inserted two caveats that are the equivalent of a ‘heads they win, tails you lose’ scenario.

 The taxman reserves the right to challenge the tool’s judgment if it believes answers have been answered incorrectly or that the situation is contrived - which is exactly what happened with NHS Digital who have been saddled with a £4.3m bill.